 What are primary and secondary DNS servers?

-When setting up a DNS server, a server administrator has a choice of whether to designate a DNS server as a primary or a secondary server (also known as a slave).
+When setting up a DNS server, a server administrator has a choice of whether to designate a DNS server as a primary or a secondary server.
 In some cases, a server can be primary for one zone and also secondary for another zone.

 A primary server hosts the controlling zone file, which contains all the authoritative information for a domain.
 This includes important information such as the IP address of the domain and who is responsible for the administration of that domain.
 Primary servers get this information directly from local files.
 Changes to a zone’s DNS records can only be made on a primary server, which can then update secondary servers.